ChatKitty/chatkitty-chat-ui-vue-2-example/README.md

 In `App.vue`, the ChatKitty UI is loaded and initialized.

-The following properties are passed to the `loadChatUi`:
+The following properties are passed to `loadChatUi`:

 - `widgetId`: Your ChatKitty widget UI identifier
 - `username`: The unique username for the chat session